top of page

 The New School of the Anthropocene offers free places for its one-year diploma to English-speaking refugees now living in the UK, who've had their current university education interrupted by the wars in Palestine, Sudan, Ukraine, Yemen and elsewhere.
 This scheme is a collaboration with the Compass Project at Birkbeck College, Counterpoints Arts and Revoke.

-From September 2024 it will be extended to care-experienced people over the age of 18, and to those enduring custodial sentences as a consequence of the criminalisation of protests against the climate emergency.
+In September 2024 it was extended to care-experienced people over the age of 18, and to those enduring custodial sentences as a consequence of the criminalisation of protests against the climate emergency.

-For more details, please write to the Convenor, Michael Hrebeniak via nsota.info@gmail.com or the Contact page.
+For more details, please write to convenor@nsota.info or enter your details into the Contact page.

 Art Critique Experiment